ptrajdos/FKNN2025/README.md

-# A Compound Classification System with Fuzzy Model Applied to the Noise-Tolerant Control of a Bionic Hand via EMG and MMG Signals Recognition
+# A Compound Classification System Based on Fuzzy Relations Applied to the Noise-Tolerant Control of a Bionic Hand via EMG Signal Recognition

 ## System Requirements